prakhar1989/docker-curriculum/tutorial/src/index.md

 [2018-07-29T05:49:19,542][INFO ][o.e.g.GatewayService     ] [L1VMyzt] recovered [0] indices into cluster_state
 ```

-Once the service is running, in another terminal lets try making a request to the container to make sure everything's working as expected.
+Now, lets try to see if can send a request to the Elasticsearch container.
+We use the `9200` port to send a `cURL` request to the container.

 ```bash
 $ curl 0.0.0.0:9200